-Fulton Water Utility Board meets the 3rd Monday of each month @ 4:30 pm at the Fulton Town Hall.
+The third Monday of each month, 4:00 pm at the Fulton Town Hall

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).